stefanix/XCSoarAlps/README.md

 # XCSoarAlps
-A beautiful XCSoar configuration for flying in the Alps.
+A beautiful XCSoar configuration for flying in the Alps (last updated March 2018).

 All airspace and waypoint data is CC [BY-NC-SA](http://creativecommons.org/licenses/by-nc-sa/3.0/) licensed.